-Ability to develop parallel programs

-Ability to build parallel programs is required (see also USE3 Building of Parallel Programs)
+Ability to build parallel programs (expert level) (see also USE3-E Building of Parallel Programs)

-Ability to develop software is required (see also SD Software Development)
+Ability to develop parallel software (expert level) (see also SE-E Software Engineering for HPC)

-PE Performance Engineering
+PE-E Performance Engineering

+Relevant for: Tester, Builder, and Developer

 Description:

-Ability to use systematic approaches (e.g. benchmarking and tuning, cost models) to meet performance requirements in a cost-effective way, i.e. by reducing the runtimes of parallel programs and using the resources of the HPC system appropriately for that purpose
+Ability to use systematic approaches (e.g. benchmarking and tuning, cost models) to meet performance requirements in a cost-effective way, i.e. by reducing the runtimes of parallel programs and using the resources of the HPC system appropriately for that purpose (according to the respective level)

-PE1 Cost Awareness
+PE1-E Cost Awareness

+Relevant for: Tester, Builder, and Developer

 Description:

-Ability to assess the costs related to the runtimes of parallel programs (see also K5 Modeling Costs) Ability to assess the ratio of personnel costs to resource costs against the background of break-even considerations and time-to-solution constraints - PE2 Measuring System Performance - Description:
+Ability to assess the costs related to the runtimes of parallel programs against the background of cost models (expert level) (see also K5-E Modeling Costs)

+Ability to assess the ratio of personnel costs to resource costs against the background of break-even considerations and time to solution constraints (expert level)

-Ability to measure the system performance by the help of standard tools and by profiling in order to assess the runtime behavior of parallel programs PE2.1 Using Standard Tools to Measure System Performance Short Background: This includes information about utilization of resources like CPU as well as elapsed runtimes of a program, its unshared and shared memory usage, input and output statistics for devices and file systems, and page faults, with tools like /usr/bin/time, ps, top, htop, vmstat, iostat, and perf in Linux-based environments.
+PE2-E Measuring System Performance

+Relevant for: Tester, Builder, and Developer

 Description:

+Ability to measure the system performance by the help of standard tools and by profiling in order to assess the runtime behavior of parallel programs (according to the respective level) PE2.1-I Using Standard Tools to Measure System Performance Relevant for: Tester, Builder, and Developer Short Background: Tools used in Linux-based environemnts like htop, iostat, and perf are sketched. (intermediate level) This includes information about utilization of resources like CPU as well as elapsed runtimes of a program, its unshared and shared memory usage, input and output statistics for devices and file systems, and page faults, with tools like /usr/bin/time, ps, top, and vmstat in Linux-based environments. (basic level) Description:
-Ability to use standard tools of the operating system to get information about the behavior of parallel programs in terms of their resource utilization PE2.2 Profiling Short Background: Profiling is explained for the CPU level, where it can be supported by hardware performance counters and by sampling techniques.
-Sampling is used to see, by examining the program counter, what routines and source code lines of a program are responsible for which portions of the total runtime.
-Automatically adding trace code to a parallel program by so-called instrumentation to record its execution in a strict chronology is explained and the difference to profiling is emphasized.
-Similar techniques are explained for profiling the network level (e.g. based on InfiniBand counters and I/O server states).
-Description:

-Ability to get the base data for tuning the performance of parallel programs by profiling Ability to detect performance issues and bottlenecks caused, for example, by inefficient programming, memory accesses, I/O operations, cache-misses, page-faults, and parallelization overheads (see also K3.2 Parallelization Overheads) Ability to assess how different views of the profiling data (e.g. timeline graphs and communication matrices to illustrate the traffic between processes) can give insights in the runtime behavior of the program Ability to use performance analysis tools like ScoreP, Scalasca, Vampir Ability to use the standard MPI profiling interface (PMPI) and environment variables like \$I_MPI_STATS to control the built-in performance analysis functionality in MPI PE3 Benchmarking Description:
+Ability to use standard tools of the operating system to get information about the behavior of parallel programs in terms of their resource utilization (basic level) PE2.2-E Profiling Relevant for: Developer Short Background: Profiling is explained for the CPU level, where it can be supported by hardware performance counters and by sampling techniques. (basic level) Sampling is used to see, by examining the program counter, what routines and source code lines of a program are responsible for which portions of the total runtime. (basic level) Automatically adding trace code to a parallel program by so-called instrumentation to record its execution in a strict chronology is explained and the difference to profiling is emphasized. (basic level) Similar techniques are explained for profiling the network level (e.g. based on InfiniBand counters and I/O server states). (basic level) Description: Ability to detect performance issues and bottlenecks caused, for example, by inefficient programming, memory accesses, I/O operations, cache-misses, page-faults, and parallelization overheads (expert level) (see also K3.3-I Parallelization Overheads) Ability to use advanced performance analysis tools like Vampir (expert level) Ability to use the standard MPI profiling interface (PMPI) to control the built-in performance analysis functionality in MPI (expert level) Ability to get the base data for tuning the performance of parallel programs by profiling (intermediate level) Ability to assess how different views of the profiling data (e.g. timeline graphs and communication matrices to illustrate the traffic between processes) can give insights in the runtime behavior of the program (intermediate level) Ability to use performance analysis tools like ScoreP, Scalasca (intermediate level) Ability to use environment variables like \$I_MPI_STATS to control the built-in performance analysis functionality in MPI (basic level) PE3-I Benchmarking Relevant for: Tester, Builder, and Developer Description: